 During this session, it was explained to me that according to our own rules, any establishment we banned had to be reviewed every six months.
-If it passed the new review, it had to be taken off the banned list.
-This meant only the most egregious violations resulted in bans, followed by a quick rebranding of the club for reinspection, which it would invariably pass.
+If a bar passed a new review after six months, it had to be taken off the banned list.
+This meant only the most egregious violations resulted in bans, followed by a quick rebranding of the club for re-inspection, which it would invariably pass.
 Soon after, the club would return to its old practices, confident the US inspectors wouldn’t be back for years.

-This was one the most frustrating moments of my career, particularly as this practice had been around our bases in South Korea for decades.
+This was one the most frustrating moments of my career, particularly as this practice has persisted around our bases in South Korea for decades.
 Fortunately, however, thanks to concerted efforts from like-minded members of the military and quality leadership, a blanket ban on these establishments was instituted on behalf of the United States Forces Korea command a few years later.

 My three principles for how to interact with any culture effectively were: